45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 8

 If you are looking for an attractive drought-tolerant ground cover, look no further.
-Dragon’s blood sedum is a sweet, low-growing succulent plant that makes a great ground cover for edges and borders, rock gardens, or even as a space filler in containers.
+Dragon’s Blood sedum is a sweet, low-growing succulent plant that makes a great ground cover for edges and borders, rock gardens, or even as a space filler in containers.

 Drumstick Allium